 What is MVA.HIVconsv?

-MVA.HIVconsv is an investigationalthat is being studied as a possible strategy to treat people living with HIV.1 MVA.HIVconsv belongs to a group of HIV vaccines called therapeutic HIV vaccines.
+MVA.HIVconsv is an investigational vaccine that is being studied as a possible strategy to treat people living with HIV.1 MVA.HIVconsv belongs to a group of HIV vaccines called therapeutic HIV vaccines.

 How do therapeutic HIV vaccines work?

-A What is a Therapeutic HIV Vaccine? fact sheet.is a type of vaccine that’s designed to improve the body’s to HIV in a person living with HIV.3 Therapeutic vaccines may be able to reduce the amount of HIV in the body and help keep HIV at undetectable levels without the need for the regular use of (ART).4 To learn more, read the HIVinfo
+A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s immune response to HIV in a person living with HIV.3 Therapeutic vaccines may be able to reduce the amount of HIV in the body and help keep HIV at undetectable levels without the need for the regular use of antiretroviral therapy (ART).4 To learn more, read the HIVinfo What is a Therapeutic HIV Vaccine? fact sheet.

 There are several types of therapeutic vaccines that are currently being studied to treat HIV.
-MVA.HIVconsv belongs to a group of vaccines called viralvaccines.1 This type of vaccine delivers pieces of HIV’s DNA into the body’s cells.
-The body then uses this genetic information to produce an response that can fight the .5
+MVA.HIVconsv belongs to a group of vaccines called viral vector vaccines.1 This type of vaccine delivers pieces of HIV’s DNA into the body’s cells.
+The body then uses this genetic information to produce an immune system response that can fight the virus.5

-In addition to being studied as a therapeutic HIV vaccine, MVA.HIVconsv has also been investigated to see if it can prevent HIVin people who do not have the virus.2,6,7 This record focuses on the study of MVA.HIVconsv as a therapeutic vaccine.
+In addition to being studied as a therapeutic HIV vaccine, MVA.HIVconsv has also been investigated to see if it can prevent HIV infection in people who do not have the virus.2,6,7 This record focuses on the study of MVA.HIVconsv as a therapeutic vaccine.

-- The purpose of the BCN01 study was to (1) evaluate the safety of both the MVA.HIVconsv vaccine and another investigational therapeutic HIV vaccine called ChAdV63.HIVconsv, and (2) investigate whether these vaccines could produce an immune response in people with recently diagnosed HIV infection who were on ART and who were virally suppressed.
+- The purpose of the BCN01 study was to (1) evaluate the safety of both the MVA.HIVconsv vaccine and another investigational therapeutic HIV vaccine called ChAdV63.HIVconsv, and (2) investigate whether these vaccines could produce an immune response in people with recently diagnosed HIV infection who had viral suppression on ART.

 - The purpose of the BCN02-Romi study was to evaluate booster doses of MVA.HIVconsv in participants who had completed the BCN01 trial.
-MVA.HIVconsv was administered in combination with another romidepsin.
-The study looked at whether this combination of treatments could reduce the size of the and control during a of ART.8,9 called
+MVA.HIVconsv was administered in combination with an investigational latency-reversing agent called romidepsin.
+The study looked at whether this combination of treatments could reduce the size of the latent HIV reservoir and control viral rebound during an analytical treatment interruption of ART.8,9

 Study Names: RIVER; NCT02336074